alundiak/devops-gha/README.md

 ```

-And for `FROM node` (which is fill version of image) it does have even 'dash':
+And for `FROM node` (which is full v21 of image) it does have even 'dash':

 ```sh
 # which sh